ankan-mazumdar/End-to-End-Azure-Data-Engineering-Project/README.md

 ![image](https://github.com/ankan-mazumdar/End-to-End-Azure-Data-Engineering-Project/blob/main/Assets/Picture39.png)

+### Last Part - End to End Testing

-the final part of this Azure Data Engineering project!
+The final part of this Azure Data Engineering project!
 In this section, we’ll test the entire data pipeline to ensure everything works seamlessly, just as it would in a real-world scenario.
 Let's walk through the process step by step.

 ### 1. Overview of the Pipeline Testing Process
 - We have completed building all components of our data engineering architecture.
 Now, we test the pipeline end-to-end.